 - Use a slightly damp cloth with mild dish soap to clean the area.

-- Rinse the cloth in clean water, wring it out well, and wipe again to remove soap residue.
+- Rinse the cloth in clean water, wring it out well, then wipe it again to remove any soap residue.

 - Dry immediately with a soft towel.